easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 @anchor anesthesia-settingsvalidation
 ## Validation - Settings

 The Anesthesia Machine Settings are fully dynamic and do not have any bounds enforced.
-A scenario that varies these settings in several different combinations is included with the code base and produces the outputs shown in Figure 6.
+A scenario that varies these settings in several different combinations is included with the code base and produces the outputs shown in @figureref {AnesthesiaSettingsValidation}.
 This scenario also tests the relief valve functionality and causes the active event to be logged when the Ventilator Pressure is set too high.

 <center>
 <table border="0">